 Cracks in Bakelite

-Cracks even fine hairline cracks reduce the value of Bakelite telephones significantly.
-Although larger cracks may show up in photographs, hairline cracks may not be immediately visible on these classic old telephones.
+As mentioned cracks even fine hairline cracks reduce the value of Bakelite telephones significantly.
+Although larger cracks may show up in photographs, hairline cracks may not be immediately visible on these old vintage telephones.
 To look for fine hairline cracks it is often necessary to examine the Bakelite of the telephone closely under a bright light, or in direct sunlight.
 See the "Cracks in Bakelite Phones" page.

 Chips and nibbles